shaungt1/COT6930-Generative-Intelligence-and-Software-Development-Lifecycles/Assignment_1/MY-REPORT.md

 the research process involves designing testing and iterating different ai driven business evaluation techniques using prompt engineering three different experiments were conducted folowing:

-- Baseline prompt simple direct questioning the model was given a straightforward prompt asking users to describe their business idea this test was used to establish a baseline for user input quality and model response structure
+- Baseline prompt using Zero-Shot prompt mehtod to conduct a simple direct questioning the model was given a straightforward prompt asking users to describe their business idea this test was used to establish a baseline for user input quality and model response structure

-- Structured evaluation prompt a guided assessment structure was introduced where the model collected specific business details and applied some basic feasibility checks based on predefined logic
+- Structured evaluation will use few-shot prompting to guided assessment with examples as amore structure was introduced where the model collected specific business details and applied some basic feasibility checks based on predefined logic

 - Advanced multi step hybrid prompt the final experiment involved an iterative dynamic prompting technique where the ai model actively injected different sections of a structured business evaluation report over the course of the analysis refining results based on user responses

-each experiment was logged and analyzed to determine which approach provided the most actionable insights and how effectively the ai adapted to complex business evaluation tasks
+each experiment was logged and analyzed to determine which approach provided the most actionable insights and how effectively the ai adapted to complex business evaluation tasks.

 <!-- WHEN APPLICABLE AND AVAILABLE -->